Amine4jh/age-calculator/README.md

 ![alt text](images/desktop.png)

 ## Description
-An interactive web application that calculates a person's age based on their date of birth.
-Built using HTML, CSS, and JavaScript.
+This is a fully interactive web application that calculates a user's exact age based on their date of birth input.
+Designed with a clean and responsive interface, the app uses HTML, CSS, and JavaScript to dynamically process input, validate data, and display results in real time.
+It's a great example of combining logic, design, and user interaction to solve a practical problem in a simple, intuitive way.

 ## Features
 - User-friendly interface